#435: PyPI Security Transcript

 44:10 So let's say that even by using a password manager, you don't know that password anymore, right?

-44:16 You don't remember it, but let's say you do.
+44:15 Like you don't remember it, but let's say you do, right?

-44:19 Like let's say somebody gets your entire vault of passwords.
+44:18 Like, let's say somebody gets your entire vault of passwords.

-44:21 They still don't have this second factor, which is often a time based one time password or web authentication device, which could be a hardware device or a browser fingerprint.
+44:21 They still don't have this second factor, which is often a time-based one-time password or web authentication device, which could be a hardware device or a browser fingerprint.

-44:35 Like they don't have that.
+44:34 Like they don't have that, right?

 44:45 And if you only have one, that's not good enough.

-44:49 And using that capability and having that ability on PyPI user management has enabled us to roll out a higher grade of security for the packages and maintainers of those packages by attesting that, well, we know that this maintainer or this publisher of this package has already secured themselves.
+44:49 Using that capability and having that ability on PyPI user management has enabled us to roll out a higher grade of security for the packages and maintainers of those packages by attesting that, well, we know that this maintainer or this publisher of this package has already secured themselves.

 45:14 So against these kinds of attacks.

-45:17 Yeah, I can just hear the voices.
+45:18 I can just hear the voices.

 45:20 In fact, they don't come through an audio form.

-45:38 Please don't email me that this doesn't stop phishing.
+45:38 Please don't email me.

-45:41 Like people could still Pish you.
+45:40 Like people could still phish you.

 45:48 Yes, that's true.